openfl/OpenFLDevelopersGuide/using-the-textfield-class/formatting-text.md

 ## Formatting ranges of text within a text field {#formatting-ranges-of-text-within-a-text-field}

-A useful method of the flash.text.TextField class is the setTextFormat() method.
+A useful method of the openfl.text.TextField class is the setTextFormat() method.
 Using setTextFormat(), you can assign specific properties to the contents of a part of a text field to respond to user input, such as forms that need to remind users that certain entries are required or to change the emphasis of a subsection of a passage of text within a text field as a user selects parts of the text.

 The following example uses TextField.setTextFormat() on a range of characters to change the appearance of part of the content of myTextField when the user clicks the text field: